dKingston/laniidae/README.md

 PRESENTATION
 ------------

-laniidae is not based on any other code.
 I am writing this emulator specifically as an exercise in emulation.
 Yeah, that implies this is my first attempt at an emulator.
 Any help is appreciated in the form of patches or feature suggestions.

 Currently, there is support for only Qt as the GUI framework, but there are planned ports to the following frameworks: